sunshower-io/zephyr-documentation/src/get-started/running.md

 The Zephyr application has several modes:
 1. `Embedded`: Embed Zephyr as the plugin manager inside your application.
 1. `Offline`: In this mode, any Zephyr command can be run, but no persistent Zephyr process is created.
 This is the default.
 1. `Server`: In this mode, the Zephyr server is started.
 Commands may be run by connecting via `Interactive`.
-To start in server mode, run with the flag `-sh`
+To start in server mode, run with the flag `-s -h`
 1. `Interactive`: In this mode, users may interact with an existing `Server` process or Zephyr directly.
 A server must already be running.
 To start in interactive mode, run with the flag `-i`.

 The typical interaction mode is via `Server` followed by `Interactive`.